The Immigrant Visa Ban is not in effect anymore as Biden signed a Proclamation ending the same on Feb 24th 2021. Below are the details

-President Trump signed an Executive Order (EO) today as shared by him previously yesterday, including the tweet that created confusion on suspending US Immigration.
+President Trump signed an Executive Order (EO) as shared by him previously, including the tweet that created confusion on suspending US Immigration.
 Most of the executive order is in-line with previous announcement on twitter, press release, with one addition to review non-immigrant visa programs.
 We will look at the entire Executive Order, why it is signed, summarize the key points, and look at impact for everyone, like current H1Bs, Adjustment of Status Applicants, H4, F1, etc.

 Why Trump Signed Executive Order to Stop New Immigrants ?